Geowil/LMPGames_ClassChanger/README.md

 ## Conflicts
-Right know there are no known conflicts however YanFly's Equipment Core plugin may conflict if you create custom eqipment slots.
+Right now there are no known conflicts however YanFly's Equipment Core plugin may conflict if you create custom eqipment slots.
 This plugin has not yet been tested with YEP_EquipCore so use these together at your own risk.
 If you do run into issues, please let us know by creating an issue above in the Issues tab and a compatibility patch or fix will be investigated.